What role does faith and Christian affair recovery come in?

 I decided to add a faith page to this site for a few reasons:

-1. Jesus has been with me from the beginning.
+1. Jesus has been with you from the beginning.

 How could I not honor Him here?